bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 The third `useEffect` hook is used to get some secrets from a contract if the contract is available.

-The next phase of the code is basically the html section and is fairly understandable.
+The next phase of the code is the HTML section and is fairly understandable.
 So just copy the code as is.

 ```js
  return (